-Even though most Christian parents would agree that teaching the Bible to their children is one of the most important things they can do, we often fail to do it.
-There are 5 common reasons WHY we neglect teaching the Bible to our children.
+Even though most Christian parents would agree that teaching the Bible to our children is one of the most important things we can do, we often fail to do it!

 1. THERE’S NOT ENOUGH TIME.

 The truth is that we make time to do the things we want to do.
 We only have one chance to raise our kids, and if we don’t have time to obey God’s command in Deuteronomy 6 to teach His Word to our children, we’re too busy.

 Sometimes I think we don’t really believe it’s all that important.
 Actions show how you really feel about things, and what you value.

 If you tell your kids constantly how important the Bible is, but don’t show it by your actions, they won’t value it either.